What are they?

-Assessment Centres are a series of exercises and tasks used by recruiters to assess and score candidates.
+Assessment centres are a series of exercises and tasks used by recruiters to assess and score candidates.
 They are often used by employers who are recruiting a large number of people at a similar time.
-They are less commonly used for a single job hire or a short term or casual opportunity.
+They are less commonly used for a single job hire or a short term/casual opportunity.

-They can be great fun as they are really immersive, and you are going through it with peers who are all nervous and excited as well.
-Assessment Centres can last from a few hours to a few days, and can be carried out either on-line, or in person at an employer’s offices or in a venue such as a conference hotel.
-Often employers will pay for your travel and accommodation if the assessment centre isn’t local to where you live – ask them if it isn’t clear to you.
-The kind of exercises and activities you might encounter at an assessment centre include:
+They can be great fun as they are really immersive, and you can experience it with peers who are all nervous and excited as well.
+Assessment centres can last from a few hours to a few days, and can be carried out either online, or in person at an employer’s offices or a venue such as a conference hotel.
+Employers may pay for your travel and accommodation if the assessment centre isn’t local to where you live – ask them if it isn’t clear to you.

 General preparation